Nicolas Cage: Relationships and family

-In 1988, Cage began dating actress Christina Fulton, with whom he has a son, Weston Coppola Cage (born in December 26, 1990).
+In 1988, Cage began dating actress Christina Fulton, with whom he has a son, Weston Coppola Cage (born in 1990).
 Weston has been the vocalist of two symphonic black metal bands, Eyes of Noctrum and Arsh Anubis.
 Weston also appeared in his father's film Lord of War as a helicopter mechanic, and in the 2014 film Rage as Nicolas' character's younger self.
 Through Weston, Cage has two grandsons born in 2014 and 2016.
-In July 2024, Weston was arrested for assaulting numerous people with a deadly weapon, including his mother; he was released on a $150,000 bond.
+In July 2024, Weston was arrested for assaulting numerous people with a deadly weapon, including his mother and his best friend; he was released on a $150,000 bond and was later sentenced to two years in a mental health diversion program.

 Cage's first wife was actress Patricia Arquette, whom he married in April 1995 and divorced in 2001.

 His second marriage was to singer-songwriter Lisa Marie Presley, daughter of Elvis and Priscilla Presley.
 (Cage, an Elvis fan, used Elvis as the inspiration for his performance in Wild at Heart.)
 They married in Kamuela, Hawaii, on August 10, 2002, and filed for divorce 107 days later on November 25, 2002.
 The divorce was finalized on May 24, 2004.

 Cage's third wife was Alice Kim.
 They were married at a private ranch in northern California on July 30, 2004.
-She gave birth to their son Kal-El in October 3, 2005.
+She gave birth to their son Kal-El in 2005.
 They divorced in January 2016.

 In March 2019, Cage married Erika Koike in Las Vegas, only to file for annulment four days later, stating he was too intoxicated to understand his own actions and that Koike failed to disclose "the full nature and extent of her relationship with another person."
 He was granted a divorce from Koike three months later.

-On February 16, 2021, Cage married Riko Shibata.
-Their daughter August was born in September 7, 2022.
+On February 16, 2021, Cage married Riko Shibata (芝田 璃子, Shibata Riko).
+Their daughter August was born in 2022.